 I no longer wish to be a savior, and faced with the expectation of constant self-sacrifice.
-Black women need to be radical in their fight to self-heal, self-preserve, and center themselves.
+Black women need to be radical in their fight to self-heal, self-preserve, center themselves, and ultimately save herself.

 After I announced on my page that I will be taking a break from my main page, I noticed some women taking my exertion to detach as a scapegoat from speaking on the subject discussed.
 This made me become furious, knowing I already spent a full day already wasted on this discussion.
 This also upset me, because I LITERALLY, center my entire blog and platform on teaching black women SELF-PRESERVATION.
 I see now that when black women try to set that boundary, she is still expected to continuously give energy beyond her breaking point.
 This is something that hit me to the core.
 Constantly in my life the expectation to always “to stay in the fight”, and “be strong” is something I have personally been working against.
 The “strong black woman” notion is something that many think is a self-proclamation, but my experiences taught me that this is more of a societal expectation.
 Society expects black women to always be the sacrificial lamb.
 Many perceive us to have the strength to exhaust more energy than neccessary, and to physically endure more stress.
 The strong black women trope is literally killing us with stress, poor health, and mental illness.
 I know, because I am living this reality.